Davsan88/guidesAndNotes/aws_practitioner.md

 #### CloudEndure Disaster Recovery
 CloudEndure Disaster Recovery enables fast and reliable recovery of physical, virtual, and cloud-based servers into AWS, ensuring data durability and minimizing downtime.

+### Business Continuity Plan (BCP)

+#### Recovery Point Objective (RPO)
+Recovery Point Objective (RPO) defines the maximum acceptable amount of data loss measured in time, ensuring that data can be recovered within a specified timeframe before a disruption.